|

 Cambodian Khmer name meaning "intellect."

-Chinese name meaning "morning light."
+Chinese unisex name meaning 1) "accomplished"

 CHER: